 Bottom Line: Is Berkshire Hathaway a Buy?

 For investors who believe the outperformance of growth stocks won’t last forever and the pendulum will swing back toward value stocks, Berkshire may be attractively priced right now.

-Its price-to-book ratio of 1.3, as of Monday morning, was roughly in the middle of its range over the past 13 years, according to GuruFocus.com.
-And its underperformance of the market means that Berkshire’s shares aren’t likely to have the same threat of being overvalued as, say, some tech-related stocks.
+Its price-to-book ratio of 1.39 is roughly in the middle of its range over the past 10 years, and its underperformance of the market means that Berkshire’s shares aren’t likely to have the same threat of being overvalued as, say, some tech-related stocks.